 James San Jacinto Mountains Reserve, Idyllwild, California (33.80944°N, 116.7752°W, 1,649 m / 5,410 ft elevation).
 A University of California Natural Reserve in the San Jacinto Mountains.
 Instrumented with a Dendra-managed Campbell Scientific weather station.
 High-elevation mixed conifer forest, extreme topographic complexity with steep elevational gradients.

-2.2 Data Sources Evaluated
+2.2 Gridded Data Sources Evaluated (Phase 1)

 OpenWeatherMap Current Weather API (v2.5).
 Free tier, no subscription required.
 Returns real-time weather conditions including temperature, humidity, pressure (sea-level and ground-level), wind speed and direction, cloud cover, and precipitation.
 Resolution is approximately 25 km grid interpolation.
 Data were retrieved via REST API calls using curl with imperial units (Fahrenheit, mph).